An emotional support animal can help you deal with a lot of emotional and mental problems. But there are some things you need to know about it.

 Living with an ESA can help you feel less stressed.
 It also keeps you grounded in reality.
 Plus, these animals offer a number of health benefits, too!
 But when looking for suitable accommodation for your ESA and yourself, it is good to know about the laws around them so that you don't get in trouble.

 Yes, the letter for an ESA can expire.
-The validity period of an ESA letter is one year.
+The validity period of a real ESA letter is one year.